-for $\phi$ and $\psi$ and some $\kappa>0$.
-For better numerical stability in the computation of the finite differences $\discGrad{x}{y}\phi$ and $\discHess{x}{y}\phi$ we rejected pairs with distance below a certain threshold for the datasets \ref{label:s}, \ref{label:r} and \ref{label:a}.
-In all our experiments, the isometry, flatness and reconstruction parts of the loss function decrease continuously and monotonically (up to the usual stochastic variations) during training, as shown in \cref{fig:training} for the dataset \ref{label:r}.
+for $\phi_\theta$ and $\psi_\xi$ and some $\kappa>0$.
+From now on, we omit the parameters $\theta$ and $\xi$ again, and write $\phi, \psi$ for encoder and decoder.
+For better numerical stability in the computation of the finite differences $\discGrad{x}{y}\phi$ and $\discHess{x}{y}\phi$, we rejected pairs with distance below a certain threshold.
+In all our experiments, the isometry, flatness and reconstruction parts of the loss function decrease continuously and monotonically (up to the usual stochastic variations) during training, as shown in \cref{fig:training} for the dataset \ref{dataset:r}.